friendica/red/doc/Groups-and-Privacy.md

 Profiles, Privacy, and Photos
 =============================

 The decentralised nature of Friendica (many websites exchanging information rather than one website which controls everything) has some implications with privacy as it relates to people on other sites.
-These are things you should be aware of, so you can decide best how to interact privately.
+There are things you should be aware of, so you can decide best how to interact privately.

 Sharing photos privately is a problem.
 We can only share them __privately__ with Friendica members.
 In order to share with other people, we need to prove who they are.
 We can prove the identity of Friendica members, as we have a mechanism to do so.
 Your friends on other networks will be blocked from viewing these private photos because we cannot prove that they should be allowed to see them.